Various Forms

 var var = "var";

-Var as a keyword, var as a variable of type string, var as a string literal.
+, var as a string literal.
 Variform as only var could be.
 Or we could still go further?
-Perhaps insisting that the variable var should be, why not, of type var instead of string ;-)
+Perhaps insisting that the variable var should be, why not, of type var instead of string

 That var can vary, that we already know.
 But that it can vary so much that the above variable var becomes an instance of var, that’s a bit harder to imagine.
 Yet, that’s exactly what this subtle hint in Visual Studio is telling us: